stevenrobertson/sd-docs/report/color_and_log_scale.md

 	\label{rgbwavelength}
 \end{figure}

 This flaw can be seen in Figure \ref{rgbwavelength}.
 The red, green, and blue components of a color have different wavelengths and therefore have a different perceived effect on the eye.
 A good brightness calculation attempts to model how the eye perceives color rather than treating each color component with equal weights.
-A common flaw of a color model for brightness is the under or over represent one of the color components[9].
+A common flaw of a color model for brightness is the under or over represent one of the color components.

 Some examples of weighted models to calculate brightness are below in Table \ref{brightnessmodel}.
-[14][15]

 \begin{table}[h]
 	\begin{tabular}{|l|l|}